TypiCMS/bootforms/readme.md

 {!!
 BootForm::close() !!}
 ```

-> Note: Don't forget to `open()` forms before trying to create fields!
-BootForms needs to know if you opened a vertical or horizontal form before it can render a field, so you'll get an error if you forget.
+> Note: Don’t forget to `open()` forms before trying to create fields!
+BootForms needs to know if you opened a vertical or horizontal form before it can render a field, so you’ll get an error if you forget.

 ### Customizing Elements